ivarada/claude-skills/README.md

 4. Test thoroughly
 5. Commit with clear messages (`git commit -m 'Add YourFeature'`)
 6. Push to your branch (`git push origin feature/YourFeature`)
-7. Open a Pull Request
+7. Open a Pull Request against https://github.com/ivarada/claude-skills

-### Development Guidelines

-- Follow existing code style
-- Add tests for new features
-- Update documentation
-- Include examples
-- Test with Claude AI when applicable

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/ivarada/claude-skills/blob/main/LICENSE) file for details.

 ### What This Means